faridamuss/pretty-petal-store/README.md

 # The Pretty Petal
 An online store for selling stunning bouquets and arrangements for special occasions.
-This e-commerce store was built with MERN stack, and utilizes third party API's.
+This e-commerce store was built with MERN stack and utilizes a third party API's.

 ## Main Features:
 - Full featured shopping cart